0LNetworkCommunity/libra-legacy-v6/json-rpc/README.md

 # JSON-RPC

-JSON-RPC service provides APIs for client applications to query the Libra blockchain.
+JSON-RPC service provides APIs for client applications to query the Diem blockchain.

 There are two types of clients, and thus two types of APIs: